-Building and construction in Kenya has been facing some challenges, more over the past 10 years.
-Challenges like abandoned or unfinished developments, collapsed buildings, contractors abandoning work or government demolishing houses.
-These challenges are as a result of some issues in the sector which are not being address or which are not yet addressed properly.
+Building and construction in Kenya have been facing some challenges, more over the past 10 years.
+Challenges like abandoned or unfinished developments, collapsed buildings, contractors abandoning work or the government demolishing houses.
+These challenges are a result of some issues in the sector which are not being addressed or which are not yet addressed properly.

-In this article, we want to see some three issues facing building and construction in Kenya sector which has led to the consequences like unfinished developments, collapsed buildings, and contractors abandoning work or government demolishing houses.
+In this article, we want to see three issues facing building and construction in the Kenya sector which have led to the consequences like unfinished developments, collapsed buildings, contractors abandoning work or the government demolishing houses.

 1. Lack of adequate funding

-Real estate section main issue is lack of adequate funding for real estate projects.
-Whether the project is for a residential or commercial project, in one way or another, you will find the funding is an issue.
-Funding building and construction projects globally will face resource limitation.
+Real estate section’s main issue is the lack of adequate funding for real estate projects.
+Whether the project is for a residential or commercial project, in one way or another, you will find that funding is an issue.
+Funding building and construction projects globally will face resource limitations.
 In our case, there are a few possible reasons why these limitations exist.